Visit the Robert C. Williams Museum of Paper Making in Atlanta Georgia

 Today paper mills still locate near sources of water which are free from mineral deposits.
 They use a variety of fibers for papermaking, but by far the most popular are recycled paper and wood.
 The tools have become complex high-tech machinery, but they still perform the same steps carried out by the early papermakers.
 Railroad cars, container ships, and freight trucks now transport the paper to market, which is now both national and international.
 Despite predictions of a paperless society, today's average American consumes more that 675 pounds of paper per year.

-The Paper Museum Store stocks a unique variety of paper crafts and gifts.
+The Robert C. Williams Museum of Papermaking store stocks a unique variety of paper crafts and gifts.
 These items include books, handmade cards and ornaments, paper jewelry, marbled boxes, handmade albums and Dard Hunter's Arts and Crafts designs.

 Amenities: parking, public restrooms and accessibility for mobility-impared.

 Free guided tours.
 Reservations required for tours.
 Donations accepted.